Alphabetic Table of Runs

 rafts 800 - 2000 cfs, kayaks 600 - 2000 measured as release from Oxbow Powerhouse (OXB)

-American River Middle Fork near Auburn former Greenwood Bridge to Mammoth Bar dirt bike area class I with several class II rapids 7.1 miles,
+American River Middle Fork near Auburn former Greenwood Bridge to Mammoth Bar dirt bike area class II, one avoidable class III ledge 7.1 miles,

 1 day